-The Delta Conservancy and the Department of Water Resources identified the need to address Arundo in the Delta and to restore the areas overrun by the grass with native vegetation.
-The Delta Conservancy established the Arundo Control and Restoration Project first to map and prioritize areas of Arundo in the legal Delta and then to control Arundo and restore native habitat.
+The Delta Conservancy and the Department of Water Resources (DWR) identified the need to address Arundo in the Delta and to restore the areas overrun by the grass with native vegetation.
+The Delta Conservancy established the Arundo Control and Restoration Project first to map and prioritize areas of Arundo in the legal Delta, and then to control Arundo and restore native habitat.

-With funding from the Department of Water Resources, the Delta Conservancy is working with the Sonoma Ecology Center to map Arundo sites in the Delta and also prioritized those sites according to their restoration value.
+With funding from the Department of Water Resources, the Delta Conservancy is working with the Sonoma Ecology Center to map Arundo sites in the Delta and prioritize those sites according to their restoration value.

 Websites for Arundo Control and Restoration Project Partners:

-- Sonoma Ecology Center Arundo Project
+- Sonoma Ecology Center Arundo Project (web link)

-- Solano Resource Conservation District’s Cache Slough Complex Restoration Work
+- Solano Resource Conservation District’s Cache Slough Complex Restoration Work (web link)

-- USDA Delta Region Areawide Aquatic Weed Project (DRAAWP)
+- USDA Delta Region Areawide Aquatic Weed Project (DRAAWP) (web link)

-- Ulatis Creek Arundo Control and Restoration Project in EcoAtlas Project Tracker
+- Ulatis Creek Arundo Control and Restoration Project in EcoAtlas Project Tracker (web link)